 How do I know if my content cluster is effective?

-Creating content clusters is a big time investment so it’s important that you can measure your results.This gives you the opportunity to amend and improve where necessary.
+Creating content clusters for SEO is a big time investment so it’s important that you can measure your results.This gives you the opportunity to amend and improve where necessary.
 Using SEMRush you can do exactly that by tracking your keyword growth.
 It gives you a clear indicator on how your content cluster is performing.

 Another invaluable tool is Google Analytics, you are likely already using this to monitor other KPIs so why not create a segment so you can isolate and examine the specific cluster articles and track their traffic growth over time.
 The other benefit of tracking it this way is you can see how many conversions these articles are driving.
 While conversions are not always the primary goal of a content cluster, it’s a nice added bonus to see your hard work paying off.